Sage/design-tokens/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This repository contains the design tokens from the Sage Design System.
-These are generated using Stratos from a Sketch library maintained by the design system team.
-The Design Token library is designed to be a platform agnostic tool to align all our products with the Design System.
+These are maintained by the Sage DS team.
+This library is for distributing these tokens across multiple playforms.

+## Beta
+Currently this library is in an _unstable open beta stage_.
+It is not ready for production at this point as the tokens are liable to drastically change between now and the production release.

 ## Using the design tokens

-_COMING SOON_

 ### Web